lyoshenka/lyoshenka/README.md

 ### Hi there 👋

+I'm building [LBRY](https://github.com/lbryio), a decentralized media protocol for the modern era.
+It underlies [Odysee](https://odysee.com), the community-first video site that Youtube could have been if it hadn't sold out to ad companies.

+If this kind of project speaks to you, reach out!
+I'd love to chat.

+Find me at [grin.io](https://grin.io) or on Twitter at [@lyoshenka](https://twitter.com/lyoshenka).

 <!--
 **lyoshenka/lyoshenka** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.